staticf0x/daylio-stats/README.md

-# dailyo-stats
+# daylio-stats

-A tool to generate stats/charts from Dailyo CSV exports
+A tool to generate stats/charts from Daylio CSV exports

 ## Running locally